-I don't make narrative films; I've seen millions of them and feel no compulsion toward that kind of storytelling.
+I don't make narrative films; I've seen thousands of them and feel no compulsion toward that kind of storytelling.
 In fact, I never set out to make a film.
 Instead, I like capturing small details and moments while traveling or exploring, never knowing what I'll shoot until I see it, and then arranging the shots in a way that, if this were words, would seek to be poetry more than prose.
 But putting it that way also sounds more pretentious than I intend.
 These are just little three and four-minute video travelogues.

 Reviewer Marc Mohan of The Oregonian wrote in a review of that show, "Brian Libby definitely has an eye for images.
 His short films manage to meld the quotidian and the sublime, or rather perhaps expose the one within the other."
 Mike Thelin of Willamette Week wrote, "Libby does his best work charting the mundane, such as the quiet industrial landscape of Portland's Central Eastside or the flight patterns of a resident bird flock at the Darigold Creamery...The montage of images makes for an engaging exploration of physical space."